Skip to main content

 Recommended Videos

 Ginger is called ginger root, but that’s not exactly correct.
 What’s really used to grow ginger is the rhizome of the plant, and from the rhizome, new leaves grow, and as the plant grows, so do new rhizomes.
-Most people assume you can grow ginger in water, and you can, but let’s break it down.
+Most people assume you can grow ginger in water, and you can, but let’s break down how to grow hydroponic ginger.

 Is it safe to eat sprouted ginger?